Samantha Dixon: Early life

-Samantha Kate Georgeson was born on the 23rd of September, 1965 in Reading, Berkshire.
+Samantha Kate Georgeson was born in Reading, Berkshire.
 Her family moved to Chester when she was four-years-old, and she has lived Hoole and Upton-by-Chester.
 She was educated at Christleton High School.

 Dixon received a Bachelor of Arts in English literature from University of Sheffield in 1987.
 She worked for Sotheby's as a senior press officer from 1989 to 1997.

 Political career

 Local government career

 Dixon was first elected to Cheshire West and Chester Council in 2011, representing Chester City and the Garden Quarter ward.
 She was re-elected in 2015 and 2019, but didn't seek election in 2023.

 Labour won control of the council in 2015, and she was subsequently elected to become its first woman leader.
 She stood down as leader after the 2019 local elections, when Labour retained the council leadership but lost their majority.

 Dixon was appointed a Member of the Order of the British Empire (MBE) in the 2022 Birthday Honours for 'political service'.